zabbix-tools/g2z/README.md

 Perl.

-This project aims to deliver the best of both worlds; fast, native C libraries, written in a easier high-level language (Go), with all the dependencies bundled in to a standalone library file.
+This project aims to deliver the best of both worlds; fast, native C libraries, written in an easier high-level language (Go), with all the dependencies bundled into a standalone library file.

 ## Requirements